MariaElidaiana/xpipe/README.md

 Forked by Heidi Wu and Maria Elidaiana in Sep 2019

-29/01/2020 - Added the branches tomobin and desy3
+29/01/2020 - Added the branches tomobin, gammat and desy3